How to get into Cornell

 What is Cornell’s reputation?

-“huge sprawling campus” “magnificent gorges” “cold and gray” “pre-professional” “best engineering and computer science in the Ivies” “extremely rigorous” “the easiest Ivy to get into, but the hardest to graduate from” “hippie-crunchy” “lots of hills” “strong alumni network” “rural and remote” “tons of kids from New York” “unlimited courses to choose from” “the most insecure Ivy” “think Andy from The Office”
+“huge campus” “magnificent gorges” “cold, gloomy weather for half the year” “pre-professional” “best engineering and computer science in the Ivies” “extremely rigorous” “the easiest Ivy to get into, but the hardest to graduate from” “hippie-crunchy” “lots of hills” “strong alumni network” “rural and remote” “tons of kids from New York” “unlimited courses to choose from” “the most insecure Ivy” “think Andy from The Office”

 Size matters.